BOGO (Buy One Get One) deals are deals where you let customers buy a certain number of products and they get another product as a result of that.

 - Any Combination of Products – customer can choose from any combination of the defined products

 - Product Categories – customer can choose from any products in the specified categories

-When you specify the Apply Type you can define whether they get the product/s with a price override that you define, a percentage based discount or a price amount off.
+When you specify the Customer Gets you can define whether they get the product/s with a price override that you define, a percentage-based discount, or a price amount off.